 Taking advantage of these possibilities, the contributions to this special issue follow a praxeological approach.
 They aim at examining how mutual perceptions and normative orders are actually produced through the practice of diplomacy.
 This perspective offers an important alternative to approaches that – following the path mapped out by Edward Said – exclusively focus on discursive representations without taking into account the innumerable situations of intercultural interactions.
 Moreover, it constitutes an important corrective to approaches that imagine cultures as essentialised entities incapable of mutual understanding.

 By focussing on the period from circa 1700 to 1850, the contributions centre on a period which has been singled out as a time of profound transformations in intra-European diplomatic practice as well as in diplomatic and cultural relations between Asian and European societies.
-In intra-European diplomatic practice, firstly, the European “society of princes” was gradually replaced by the novel concept of sovereign nation states.
-Secondly, around 1800 cultural relations between Asian and European societies that had been characterised by mutual respect for cultural achievements in the early modern period became increasingly asymmetric, as the early modern “inclusive eurocentrism” was gradually being replaced by the chauvinist “exclusive eurocentrism” of the nineteenth century.
+In intra-European diplomatic practice the European “society of princes” was gradually replaced by the novel concept of sovereign nation states.
+At the same time cultural relations between Asian and European societies that had been characterised by mutual respect for cultural achievements in the early modern period became increasingly asymmetric, as the early modern “inclusive eurocentrism” was replaced by the chauvinist “exclusive eurocentrism” of the nineteenth century.
 It is one aim of this special issue to investigate whether and how these larger developments were reflected in actual situations of intercultural contact.

 The contributions explore early modern diplomatic encounters between European and Asian powers as well as their transformations between 1700 and 1850.
 In doing so, they aim to contest the notion that the diplomacy of non-Western empires such as Qing dynasty China, or the Ottoman, and the Mughal Empire (and its South-Indian rivals) was unequivocally characterised by a sense of cultural superiority, and look instead at how the practice of diplomacy negotiated varying claims in concrete historical situations.
 This pluricentric approach serves two different goals: firstly, it allows us to test some findings of the highly dynamic field of European diplomatic history in intercultural contexts, and secondly it opens up a dialogue between specialists in different areas, thus helping to “provincialise Europe” in the field of intercultural diplomacies.
 In pre-modern diplomatic history, this endeavor is just beginning with the studies of diplomatic gift-giving being a particularly fertile area.
 However, most studies of Asian diplomacy have continued to contrast detailed studies of the cultural traditions of particular Asian countries with a traditional state-centered view of European diplomacy and there has hitherto been relatively little dialogue between them and specialists who work on European intercultural diplomacies.